microsoft/vscode-docs/tutorials/app-service-extension/create-app.md

 MetaDescription: Node.js Deployment to Azure App Services with Visual Studio Code
 DateApproved: 12/18/2017
 ---
-# Create your Node.js Application
+# Create your Node.js application

 Next, create a simple Node.js application that can be deployed to the Cloud.
 This tutorial uses an application generator to quickly scaffold out the application from a terminal.

 > **Tip:** If you have already completed the [Node.js tutorial](/docs/nodejs/nodejs-tutorial.md), you can skip ahead to [Deploy the Website](/tutorials/app-service-extension/deploy-app.md).

-## Install the Express Generator
+## Install the Express generator

 [Express](https://www.expressjs.com) is an extremely popular framework for building and running Node.js applications.
 You can scaffold (create) a new
 Express application using the [Express Generator](https://expressjs.com/en/starter/generator.html) tool.
 The Express Generator is shipped as an npm module and installed by using the npm command line tool `npm`.